-|Our Windows version||Windows 10|
+|Our Windows version||Windows 11|

 |How long we tested||2 weeks|

-|Number of tested tools||14|
+|Number of tested tools||16|

-Download the app and install it on a Windows or Mac computer
+Get the app and install it on a computer running Windows or macOS

-Pick the files to be restored and then click Recover a second time to begin the recovery process
+Choose the data to be restored from the preview display and click Recover to perform the recovery

 The best way to recover SYS files from a memory card is to leverage a top-notch data recovery program, as it’s the most flexible and accessible retrieval method around.
 It’s worth noting, however, that this is ineffective if you used a “full” format on the card or it has become heavily damaged/compromised.
 For that, you’ll need to seek out a data recovery service.